 This is not voyeuristic tourism.
 It is a difficult trek, both physically and mentally due to the questions that it raises about human rights, sustainable conservation, and human development.
 But with fees from the trek going to Ik community initiatives and interest from the outside world going some way to protecting the people from neighbourly threat, it is a compelling experience.
 It is also a beautiful trek.

 Two different routes are available, depending on local weather conditions and your level of fitness.

 9. Accommodation Options in Kidepo

 Kidepo Savannah Lodge

-Apoka Lodge is a luxury lodge perfectly located on a low rise in the middle of the plains.
-Wildlife abounds, whether it be zebra or buffalo just outside your room when the grass is high, or lion lazing by the pool in the hot, dry months.
+Apoka Safari Lodge is a luxury lodge perfectly located on a low rise in the middle of the plains.

-10 spacious bandas made from wood, canvas and thatch provide the accommodation.
-The dining room and bar is a magnificent, thatch-roofed, raised platform, perfect for wildlife viewing.
+10 spacious bandas made from wood, canvas, and thatch provide comfortable accommodation.
+The dining room and bar is marvellous: thatch-roofed with a raised platform that is perfect for wildlife viewing.
 There is also a high observation tower, which also doubles as an unforgettable private breakfast spot.

 The tours below showcase just some of what is possible.
 Use these itineraries as starting points, or to draw inspiration.
 Then get in touch, and let our expert team help craft the perfect itinerary for you.